Course

 Written Evaluations

-(May include, but not limited to, writing and reading exercises, chapter tests, paragraph writing, written homework, preparation, final written exam.)
+(may include, but not limited to, writing and reading exercises, chapter exams, paragraph writing, written homework, preparation, final written exam)

 50%